CLAIRE-Labo/python-ml-research-template/template/README.md

 - The development environment, strictly recorded in environment files:
     - Python dependencies in the conda environment.
-    - System dependencies in the `apt` files for the Docker option and less strictly with brew for the MPS option.
+    - System dependencies in the `apt` files for the Docker option and less strictly with brew for the Apple Silicon option.
     - The whole environment can also be recovered from the Docker image without building it again.
 - The project code.
     - Recorded in the git repository.